Unconscious spirit: Hartmann

 Eduard von Hartmann was a German philosopher who lived in the 19th century, and he is best known for his work on metaphysics and the philosophy of religion.
 In his philosophy, von Hartmann developed the concept of the unconscious spirit, which he believed played a central role in human existence and the world at large.
 That Unconscious (Unbewusste in German) appears as a combination of the "Idea" of Hegel with the "Will to live" of Schopenhauer.
 It is a fundamental force that underlies all of reality, including the physical world and human consciousness.
-It is also a source of creativity and innovation, and it drives the evolution of consciousness and culture through whole history.
+It is also a source of creativity and innovation, and it drives the evolution of consciousness and culture through the whole history.

 Von Hartmann saw the unconscious spirit as a kind of cosmic Will, which he believed was ultimately striving towards the realization of an ideal state of being.
 This ideal state, which he called the "Absolute", was characterized by perfect unity, or by pure potentiality, and it represented the ultimate goal of human existence.
 The whole point of that philosophy of the unconscious was to vindicate the central thesis of his spiritual pantheism: that there is a single intelligent subject throughout all of nature, which acts purposively and intelligently yet subconsciously.
 That spiritual pantheism was to be the religion of the modern world, the sole alternative to a bankrupt theism and a soulless materialism.

 However, von Hartmann also believed that the unconscious spirit could be destructive and irrational at times, leading to suffering and chaos in the world.
 He argued that the key to overcoming this destructive aspect of the unconscious spirit was through the development of conscious awareness and rational thought, which could help individuals and societies better understand and harness the power of the unconscious.